bjornarprytz/hex-deck/readme.md

 ## TODO

+- Refactor
+  - Structure (a constellation of hexes)
+    - Cells (Hex)
+      - Color / Alignment
+      - Position within the structure
+    - Position on the map
+    -

 - IntervalEffects
+  - Structures can have an interval effect
   - Tick down after each card play
+  - Resolve an effect and reset countdown when it reaches 0
 - Movement
   - Interacting with other tiles
 - Discovery